 - Snetselaar L, Smith K, Hollinger D, Myers E, Murphy G, Qualls L. Registered Dietitian Wellness Insurance Benefit Makes a Difference in Adult Weight Management: A Pre-Post Study.
 Food and Nutrition Sciences.
 2011; 2:1043-1047.

-- Resnicow K, McMaster F, Woolford S, Slora E, Bocian A, Harris D, Drehmer J, Wasserman R, Schwartz R, Myers E, Foster J, Snetselaar L, Hollinger D, Smith K. Study design and baseline description of the BMI2 trial: reducing pediatric obesity in primary care practices.
+- Resnicow K, McMaster F, Woolford S, Slora E, Bocian A, Harris D, Drehmer J, Wasserman R, Schwartz R, Myers E, Foster J, Snetselaar L, Hollinger D, Smith K. Study design and baseline description of the BMI2 trial: reducing paediatric obesity in primary care practices.
 Pediatric Obesity.
-2012; 7(1):3-15.
+2012; 7(1):3-15

 - Bradley D, Qualls L, Murphy G, Snetselaar L, Myers E, Qualls L. The incremental value of medical nutrition therapy in weight management.
 Managed Care Magazine, 2013; 22(1): 40-45.